lycogno/competitive-programming-guide/README.md

 # Welcome!

 If you're here, that means you've decided to dip your toes into the fascinating world of competitive programming (CP).
 Have some ideas, but unsure how to get started?
 Take a seat and [dive right into these competitive resources!](SETUP.md)

+If you're already done with setup, you can go straight to [PROGRAMMING.md](PROGRAMMING.md).

 ## Who this repo is for